 Whenever I bring this dip anywhere, I always get asked for the recipe.
 It’s the perfect holiday appetizer and is bursting with flavor.
 Some of our other favorite appetizers to make for Thanksgiving or Christmas are a bacon ranch cheese ball or fruit and cheese platter.

 I first tried this cranberry salsa at my friend Erin’s house and loved it so much that I begged for the recipe.
 I’ve made it several times since and can’t get enough!
-We love to serve it for Thanksgiving or Christmas because it’s so colorful and vibrant.
-It’s a huge crowd pleaser and always the first appetizer to go.
+We love to serve it for Thanksgiving or on a Christmas charcuterie board because it’s so colorful and vibrant.

 I love this dip because the flavor combination is unique and unexpected.
 The sweetness of the cranberries and the spiciness from the jalapeno blend really well together.
 The salsa is then served over softened cream cheese, which adds a creamy and tangy component that tastes absolutely amazing.